UniMath/agda-unimath/src/foundation/strictly-involutive-identity-types.lagda.md

 This equivalence preserves the groupoid structure on the strictly involutive identity types as we will see later.
-Moreover, the composition `eq-involutive-eq ∘ involutive-eq-eq` computes judgmentally to the identity:
+Moreover, the composition `eq-involutive-eq ∘ involutive-eq-eq` computes strictly to the identity:

 ```text
   eq-involutive-eq ∘ involutive-eq-eq